 My 110MM Mickey-matic Camera

 How far back in history is one supposed to travel when describing ourselves?
 I guess as far back as needed to explain the origin of our passions.
-For me, we'll start in the late eighties.
-While I cannot remember the occasion that ignited my parents to buy me a camera, I am certain it was this 1988 Mickey-matic Kodak that profoundly impacted my passion for the arts.
+For me, the journey began in the late eighties.
+Although the exact reason that prompted my parents to gift me a camera has faded from my memory, I am unequivocally sure that it was the 1988 Mickey-matic Kodak that sparked my enduring love for the arts.

 Photographer (1988 - 2002)